 Within the provided starter project, there is already a class named Scope_Of_Variables.

-You should create a new class, named NumberPrinter below it.
+You should create a new class, named NumberPrinter.

 This class should have, as data members (instance variables), the lowest and highest numbers to print.

 It should also have a method, named Print, which prints out all the (integer) numbers between lowest and highest.
 The method should have a single, bool, parameter, and if that parameter is true, then the method should print out only the even numbers.
 If the parameter is false, then you should print out all the numbers in the specified range.